laszlocph/website/Docker-cluster-management-on-AWS.md

 ## Rolling out updates

-Deploying a new version of the service requires to update the service definition, what only takes one command.
+Deploying a new version of the service requires to update the service definition.
 Then the changes are shown in the ECS logs.

 <pre>
 aws ecs update-service --cluster cluster01 --service arn:aws:ecs:eu-west-1:782027979363:service/boot --task-definition boot:2